-Brigadier Vincent Loonena to head Kenya Coast Guard Service
+Brigadier Vincent Naisho Loonena is the new Director General of the Kenya Coast Guard Service (KCGS).

 Loonena was on Wednesday appointed to the position on acting capacity by President Uhuru Kenyatta.